You are at the top of the page

 Travel to India

-The second visit was an emotional one, and nearly caused problems for the local authorities.
-In Lahore the crowds were excited to see the Princesses, resplendent in saris and traditional jewels, and shouted ‘The Princesses are here, the daughters of Maharajah Duleep Singh.’
-Others shouted ‘We are with you, we will give you the world.’
-In the end the police dispersed the crowd.
+Sophia travelled twice to India with her sister Bamba, in 1907 and 1924.
+The Princesses’ second visit to Kashmir, Lahore, Amritsar and Murree was emotional and nearly caused problems for the local authorities.
+In Lahore, the crowds were excited to see them, resplendent in saris and traditional jewels.
+They shouted, ‘The Princesses are here, the daughters of Maharajah Duleep Singh,’ and, ‘We are with you, we will give you the world.’
+In the end, the police dispersed the crowd.

 Sophia had both pride and sympathy for the Indian people, writing in one letter, 'I was delighted to see the house of my ancestors, but oh dear how primitive it all is.'